 Anti-androgen medication is prescribed for women who have a very high level of androgen production.
 This helps to reduce the hirsutism and limit the excessive hair growth on the face and body.

 Most women who suffer from PCOD also experience irregular periods.
 The menstrual cycle can be regulated through medication, which also induces ovulation.
 Birth control pills are recommended to some women to regulate the menstrual cycle.
 This is okay for women who are not keen on an immediate pregnancy.
 For those women who are trying to get pregnant taking birth control pills is not advisable as it takes a few months for the effect of the contraceptive to wear out from the body.

-Women who have polycystic ovarian disease cannot get pregnant; this is due to a number of factors.
-But the most prevalent one that hinders conception is the lack of ovulation.
+Women who have polycystic ovarian disease face difficulties in getting pregnant with PCOD or PCOD pregnancy after 30 due to a number of factors.
+But the most prevalent one is that it hinders conception due to the lack of ovulation.
 Women with PCOD usually do not ovulate.
 The lack of ovulation means there is no mature egg released by the ovaries, which can be fertilised by the sperm.